-The show will also include a multimedia installation by Ahol and Julian Yuri Rodriguez.
-The video examines "consumerism, mass media marketing strategies and the evaporating boundaries between highbrow and lowbrow culture" and "the performative nature of street mural painting within the office-like confines of a storefront in the migrant neighborhood."
+The show, which includes a multimedia installation by Ahol and Julian Yuri Rodriguez, examines "consumerism, mass media marketing strategies and the evaporating boundaries between highbrow and lowbrow culture" and "the performative nature of street mural painting within the office-like confines of a storefront in the migrant neighborhood."

 Full Time will open with free cocktails from Don Abuelo Rum and DJ sets by Otto Von Bass Warrior, Mr. Feathers and Jose Bluejeans, from 7-11 p.m.
 Feb.
 17 and runs through March 11.
 The after-party starts at 11 p.m. at Vagabond.

 |Misael Soto will dance his social anxiety away at 6th Street Container (photo courtesy of Soto)|